JaedanC/pygui/README.md

 2. From inside `pygui` run

     ```ps
-    cd src\LuaJIT\src
+    # ./src/external/cimgui/generator
     ./msvcbuild.bat
     ```

-    This will create `lua*.dll` and `luajit.exe` inside the `src\LuaJIT\src` directory you ran the script from.
+    This will create `lua*.dll` and `luajit.exe` inside the `./src/external/luajit/src` directory you ran the script from.
-3. Copy these two files to `src/cimgui/generator`
+3. Copy these two files to `src/external/cimgui/generator`

 ### Configuring cimgui

 On windows:

-1. Navigate to `src\cimgui\generator` and open `generator.bat` in a text editor.
-2. Make sure the compiler used is `cl` and the argument string is `"noimstrv comments"`.
-Line 22 should look something like this:
+1. Edit `./src/external/cimgui/generator/generator.bat` file to contain only:

     ```bat
-    luajit ./generator.lua cl "noimstrv comments" glfw opengl3 opengl2 sdl2
+    luajit ./generator.lua cl "comments noimstrv" glfw opengl3
     ```

-    All other lines can be commented out.
+    - This will generate the bindings using window's C compiler `cl`.
+    - Internal imgui functions are omitted.
+    - Comments are included.
+    - Only the relevant implementations are included.

-3. Run `generator.bat` (Command below shows `cd` for completion):
+2. Run `generator.bat`

     ```ps
-    cd src\cimgui\generator
+    # ./src/external/cimgui/generator
     ./generator.bat
     ```